This is a named option in the Mechanical Engineering MS.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-Up to 7 credits numbered 400 or above can be counted toward the minimum graduate degree credit requirement.
-These credits may be counted toward the minimum graduate coursework (50%) requirement if they are from courses numbered 700 or above.
+• Undergraduate credits from UW-Madison: With faculty advisor approval, a students may transfer a maximum of 7 credits from a UW-Madison undergraduate degree may be applied toward the minimum credit requirement.
+Only coursework that is applicable to the degree curriculum is eligible.
+These credits are not allowed to count toward the minimum graduate coursework (50%) requirement unless taken in courses numbered 700 or above.
 No credits can be counted toward the minimum graduate residence credit requirement.
-A course at the 300 level can only be transferred from a UW-Madison undergraduate program if it was taken as a technical elective (i.e., non-required course).
-Coursework earned five years or more prior to admission to a master’s degree is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Advisor / Committee